 There are a number of important benefits you could lose if you choose to opt out of your workplace pension scheme

-In April 2018, and again in April 2019, the minimum amount that people have to contribute into their workplace pension will increase.
+In April 2018 (and again in April 2019) the minimum amount that people have to contribute into their workplace pension increased.
 While it’s widely expected that most people will choose to stay in the pension scheme, there’s always the freedom to opt out.
 So why should you stay in your workplace pension?

 1. Your boss pays in too

 Pensions are a form of deferred pay, especially when it comes to the money your employer pays in.
 Not only does your firm pay you a wage, they put money into a pension so that you have income in retirement.

 The amount they put in varies.
 There’s a minimum amount they’re required to contribute by law, but many employers go further than this, particularly if you also increase your contribution.
 If you opt out of the workplace pension, it’s like turning down free money, because your employer will stop paying in as well.

 2. You get help from the government through tax relief

 When you earn money you pay income tax, usually at a standard rate of 20%, but at 40% or 45% if you are a higher earner.
 When you choose to put some of that money into a pension scheme, you no longer have to pay tax on it.
 What this means in practice is that, if you want to put £1 into a pension, it’ll only cost you 80p if you pay tax at the standard rate – the government puts in the other 20p.

 For most high earners, the advantages could be even greater.* For someone paying tax at 40%, it only costs them 60p, because the government contributes the other 40p.
 A combination of tax relief and a scheme where an employer matches what you put in means you could get £2 in a pension (one from you and one from your employer) at a cost to you of just 80p.
 There aren’t many investments that can match that.